 Albert Einstein is quoted as saying, “Once you stop learning, you start dying.”

-When you stop learning, some parts of your brain start to atrophy while unused neural connections wither away.
-(98)
+When you stop learning, some parts of the brain start to atrophy, while unused neural connections wither away.

-Fortunately, we live in the greatest time in history to keep up with lifelong learning.
+Fortunately, we live in the best time in history to keep up with lifelong learning.

-The internet has made much of man’s knowledge available at your fingertips — much of it for free.
+The internet has put much of our knowledge at our fingertips — much of it for free.

-Physical exercise helps keep both your body and brain fit.
+Physical exercise helps keep both the body and brain fit.

-In fact, exercise could be the most important thing you do to keep your brain in shape, even more important than using it to think!
-(99)
+In fact, physical exercise could be the most important thing you do to keep your brain in shape, even more important than using it to think!

-Just as regular exercise builds bigger muscles and a stronger heart, so does it increase brain volume.
+Just as regular exercise builds bigger muscles and a stronger heart, it also increases brain volume.

-Exercise especially increases the number of cells in the hippocampus, your brain’s memory center.
-(102)
+Exercise specifically increases the number of cells in the hippocampus, the brain’s memory center.